 The #NatureForAll Playbook

 In 2015, the Canadian Parks Council (CPC) formed a citizen working group to develop an action guide to connect Canadians with Nature.
-One year later, The Nature Playbook was launched to great acclaim.
+One year later, The Nature Playbook was launched.

 Inspired by the work of the citizen working group, the #NatureForAll Playbook was developed with additional input from many other #NatureForAll partners.
 It brings in international examples of quick plays and signature plays from over 200 #NatureForAll partners from around the world.